trilogy-data/pytrilogy/README.md

 ## Basic Example - CLI

-Trilogy can be run through a CLI tool, appropriately named 'trilogy'.
+Trilogy can be run through a CLI tool, also named 'trilogy'.

 After installing trilogy, you can run the trilogy CLI with two required positional arguments; the first the path to a file or a direct command, and second the dialect to run.